ciaranightingale/twitter-nft-converter/README.md

 CLIENT_SECRET=<your-twitter-client-secret-here>
 ```

-In the `SignIn` component, we are importing functions from `next-auth/react` to sign in and out with Discord.
+In the `SignIn` component, we are importing functions from `next-auth/react` to sign in and out with Twitter.

 ```jsx
 import { useSession, signIn, signOut } from "next-auth/react";
 ```

-We then user is signed in, we can access their session information using the `useSession` hook:
+When user is signed in, we can access their session information using the `useSession` hook:

 ```jsx
 const { data: session } = useSession();
 ```

-One final detail on the Twitter connection is that we have some custom logic to append the `accessToken` & `userID` to the `session`, so that we can use this to make further API requests. i.e. we need the user's access token & id to provide to the `Authorization Bearer` & request url respectively when we make the API request to see which servers this user is a part of.
+One final detail on the Twitter connection is that we have some custom logic to append the `accessToken` & `userID` to the `session`, so that we can use this to make further API requests. i.e. we need the user's access token & id to provide to the `Authorization Bearer` & request url respectively when we make the API request to see which accounts this user is following.

 ```jsx
 // Inside [...nextauth.js]